 The fresher the riced cauliflower, the better it will taste.
 Be sure to read the ingredients label and look for an indication of freshness – such as “packed on” or “best by”.

 If you can, try to buy organic riced cauliflower.
-Organic produce is grown without the use of synthetic pesticides or fertilizers, so it’s a better choice for your health and the environment.
+Organic produce is grown without the use of synthetic pesticides or fertilizers, so some people believe it’s a better choice for your health and the environment.

 Look For Brands You Trust